 Office design has a profound influence on the quality and speed of peoples’ work – even if they are not aware of it.

-Linda Trim, Director at workplace design specialists Giant Leap said: “Studies examining productivity at work have shown that the physical space in which people work has the most impact on their ability to focus to get work done.
-In addition, improving workplace design can increase worker productivity by 20 to 30 percent.”
+Linda Trim, Director at workplace design specialists Giant Leap said: “Studies examining productivity at work have shown that the physical space in which people work has the biggest impact on their ability to focus on getting work done.
+In addition, improving workplace design can increase a worker to be more productive, by 20 to 30 percent.”

 Here are ‘commandments’ of design to make workspaces much more comfortable and productive spaces: